pantoniou/yamldt/README.md

 have been calculated if possible.
 It is guaranteed to be a valid YAML file suitable for use by other external tools.

-The `-S/--schema` option is going to use the given file(s) as input for the checker.
-As an extension if given a directory name with a terminating slash (i.e. dir/) it will recursively collect and use all YAML files within.
+The `-S/--schema` option will use the given file(s) as input for the checker.
+As an extension, if given a directory name with a terminating slash (i.e. dir/) it will recursively collect and use all YAML files within.

-The `-g/--codegen` option is going to use the given YAML file(s) (or dir/ as in the schema option) as input for the code generator.
+The `-g/--codegen` option will use the given YAML file(s) (or dir/ as in the schema option) as input for the code generator.

 The `--save-temps` option will save all intermediate files/blobs.